MicrosoftDocs/visualstudio-docs.pl-pl/docs/vs-2015/ide/reference/set-current-thread-command.md

 ## <a name="arguments"></a>Argumenty
  `index`
- Wymagana.
+ Wymagane.
 Wybiera wątku według indeksu.

 ## <a name="example"></a>Przykład